Dashboard

 Here’s a closer look at the top five, by value:

-At this time a year ago, the top five exports were LNG, other petroleum gases; Gasoline, other fuels; Insulated wire, cable; Motor vehicle parts; and Pork.
+At this time a year ago, the top five exports were Gasoline, other fuels; LNG, other petroleum gases; Pork; Motor vehicle parts; and Computer chips.

 Imports